beestertime/beestertime.github.io/_posts/2024-05-06-extracting-dates.md

 ```

 How do we know what pattern we'd like R to extract?
 If we refer to Table 1, we see that the dates embedded in each string is in the form yyyy-mm-dd.
 Based on this observation, we'll instruct R using the line `(\\d{1,4}-\\d{1,2}-\\d{1,2}')` to extract any values listed in the "title" column that:
-* matches any digit matching between 1 and 4 times as many times as possible
+* matches any number with 1 to 4 digits
 * matches a hyphen
-* matches any digit matching between 1 and 2 times
+* matches any number with 1 to 2 digits
 * matches a hypen
-* matches any digit matching between 1 and 2 times
+* matches any number with 1 to 2 digits